Papaver: Phylogeny of Papaver and related genera

 The monophyly of Carinatae, Papaver and Rhoeadium is questionable based on current molecular evidence.
 Papaver sect.
 Rhoeadium comprises seventeen annual species.
 Carolan et al. (2006) use three representative species, P. commutatum, P. dubium, and P. rhoeas for their genetic analysis.
 The geographic center of Rhoeadiums diversity is in south-western Asia and the Aegean area.
 They have poricidal capsules and usually dark filaments.
 This section is morphologically diverse however, leading Kadereit (1989) to recognize three distinct groups.
 The first comprises species with tetraploid and hexaploid genomes, with long capsules.
 The second group contains diploid species and diverse morphologies.
 The third group consists of diploid species and uniform morphologies.
 Carolan et al. (2006) showed some incongruences between their trnL-F and ITS maximum parsimony trees, showing weak support for Kadereit's (1989) groupings.
 Further analyses with more species and more samples will be necessary to resolve the phylogeny at this level.

 Papaver has traditionally been characterized by the absence of a stigma, and the presence of a sessile stigmatic disc.
 Carolan et al. (2006) demonstrated that several species with this trait however are closely related to taxa possessing a style e.g. S. heterophylla and P. californicum, and P. sect.
 Meconella and Asian Meconopsis.
 This evidence, in combination with morphological differences among the discs suggests convergent evolutionary pathways.
 Papaver has long been considered the most derived clade within Papaveroideae, due to the belief that the stigmatic disc was an apomorphous characteristic.
 Sections Meconella and Californicum exhibit valvate dehiscence, and their basal position within Papaver suggest this may be an ancestral form.
 Its presence in Meconidium, however, suggests it is also a synapomorphy within that group.

 Note: Meconella (not to be confused with the genus Meconella) has an alpine and circumpolar arctic distribution and includes some of the most northerly-growing vascular land plants.

 Species

-There are 70–100 species, including:
+As of 2025 according to Plants of the World Online there are 68 accepted species in the genus.